-This is the meat slicer we bought.
-However, you can get away with not having one.
+However, you can get away with not having a meat slicer.
 To slice the meat as thinly as possible, freeze your leftover prime rib for about a half hour.
 Then use a sharp chef’s knife to carefully cut the semi-frozen meat into thin slices (it’s easier to thinly slice meat when it’s a bit firmer).

 Making Open-Faced Prime Rib Sandwiches

 Caramelized onion is wonderful with open-faced prime rib sandwiches.
 So I thinly slice some sweet Vidalia onion and sautée until it’s just beginning to turn golden-brown.
 Then, I add in the sliced prime rib, quickly sautée, and top with provolone slices.
 Finally, I lid the skillet to let the cheese melt, and then it’s go time.

 To serve, I just place a spatula-full of the cheese, meat, and onion mixture on top of a toasted hoagie roll.